 If you are a stockholder of the Company and your shares of our common stock are registered directly in your name with the Company's transfer agent, Computershare Trust Company, N.A., you are considered, with respect to those shares, the stockholder of record, and the proxy materials and proxy card are being sent directly to you by the Company.
-If you are a stockholder of record of the Company, you may virtually attend the Annual Meeting and vote your shares in person, rather than signing and returning your proxy.
+If you are a stockholder of record of the Company, you may attend the Annual Meeting and vote your shares in person, rather than signing and returning your proxy.
 Similarly, if your shares of our common stock are held by a bank, broker or other nominee, you are considered the beneficial owner of shares held in "street name," and the proxy materials are being forwarded to you, together with a voting instruction card, by such bank, broker or other nominee.
-As the beneficial owner, you are also invited to virtually attend the Annual Meeting and you may vote these shares in person at the Annual Meeting.
+As the beneficial owner, you are also invited to attend the Annual Meeting and you may vote these shares in person at the Annual Meeting.

-If on the record date you are a stockholder with shares registered in your name with the Company's transfer agent, Computershare Trust Company, N.A., or if you are a beneficial owner of shares of the Company' common stock, you may vote online while virtually attending the Annual Meeting or vote by proxy by telephone by internet or by mail.
-Whether or not you plan to virtually attend the Annual Meeting, please vote as soon as possible to ensure your vote is counted.
-You may still virtually attend the Annual Meeting and vote in person even if you have already voted by proxy.
+If on the record date you are a stockholder with shares registered in your name with the Company's transfer agent, Computershare Trust Company, N.A., or if you are a beneficial owner of shares of the Company' common stock, you may vote in person at the Annual Meeting or vote by proxy, by telephone, by internet or by mail.
+Whether or not you plan to attend the Annual Meeting, please vote as soon as possible to ensure your vote is counted.
+You may still attend the Annual Meeting and vote in person even if you have already voted by proxy.

-- To vote online at the Annual Meeting.
-To vote online during the Annual Meeting, join the virtual Annual Meeting at www.virtualshareholdermeeting.com/IVFH2023.
-You will then be prompted to enter your 16 digit Virtual Control Number which is included on the Notice, Proxy Card and/or email, and then follow the instructions in the Annual Meeting portal. - To vote by proxy by telephone.
+• In Person.
+If you are a stockholder of record, you may vote in person at the Meeting.
+The Company will give you a ballot when you arrive.
+If you are a beneficial owner of shares of Common Stock held in street name and you wish to vote in person at the Meeting, you must obtain a legal proxy from the brokerage firm, bank, broker-dealer or other similar organization that holds your shares.
+Please contact that organization for instructions regarding obtaining a legal proxy.

+• Via the Internet.
+To vote via the Internet without attending the Annual Meeting, go to www.proxyvote.com to complete an electronic proxy card.
+You will be asked to provide the company number and control number from the Proxy Card.
+Your Internet vote must be received by 11:59 p.m., Eastern Time on May 14, 2024 to be counted.

+• Via Telephone.
 To vote over the telephone, dial toll-free 1-800-690-6903 using a touch-tone phone and follow the recorded instructions.
 You will be asked to provide the company number and control number from the Notice.
-Your telephone vote must be received by 11:59 p.m., Eastern Time on May 16, 2023 to be counted. - To vote online not at the Annual Meeting.
-To vote through the Internet without attending the Annual Meeting, go to www.proxyvote.com to complete an electronic proxy card.
-You will be asked to provide the company number and control number from the Proxy Card.
-Your Internet vote must be received by 11:59 p.m., Eastern Time on May 16, 2023 to be counted. - To vote by proxy by mail.
+Your telephone vote must be received by 11:59 p.m., Eastern Time on May 14, 2024 to be counted.

+• By Mail.
 You may submit your proxy by mail by completing and signing the enclosed proxy card and mailing it in the enclosed envelope.
 Provided your proxy card is received prior to the Annual Meeting your shares will be voted as you have instructed.

-We provide Internet proxy voting to allow you to vote your shares online via proxy prior to the Annual Meeting, and Internet voting to allow you to vote your shares during the Annual Meeting, with procedures designed to ensure the authenticity and correctness of your proxy vote instructions.
+We provide Internet proxy voting to allow you to vote your shares online via proxy prior to the Annual Meeting with procedures designed to ensure the authenticity and correctness of your proxy vote instructions.
 However, please be aware that you must bear any costs associated with your Internet access, such as usage charges from Internet access providers and telephone companies.